thomasWeise/ultraSvgz/README.md

 - `si` compress contents written to `stdin` instead of a file.
 You must specify either `in=...` or the `si` option.
 - `out=/path/to/file` the path to the file where the compressed data should be written to; if omitted and `in` is specified, an output file of the same name as the input will be generated in the input file's directory, but with an `.svgz` suffix.
 - `so` write the compressed contents to `stdout` instead of a file.
 You must specify either `out=...` or the `so` option.
+- `dontCleanseWhiteSpace` do not apply the internal routine for cleansing white space, because it might mess up double-spaces in text.
 - `help` print the help screen

 ## 2. Requirements